 6.3.
 Resisting an executive officer – PC 69

 Penal Code 69 PC is the California statute that defines the crime of “resisting an executive officer.”
-This section makes it a crime for a person to use threats or violence to:
+This section makes it a crime to use threats or violence to:

-- try to prevent an executive officer from performing his duties, or
+- try to prevent an executive officer from performing their duties, or

-- resist an executive officer in the performance of his duties.
+- resist an executive officer in the performance of their duties.

 For additional help…